Conchero/wireguard_ec2_training/readme.md

 I decided to recreate his/her install.sh line by line to assimilate each cli

+## Install Step
+Go to AWS -> create EC2 instance with Ubuntu distro -> install git on the VM then clone this repo -> execute the install.sh -> then enter <sudo wg> to see the created interface

+---

 Right now working on client CRUD and connexion management*

 Come back for more updates :)